 9. Review and update coverage annually.
 Don’t skip the opportunity to revisit your policies at renewal.
 If your business model, size, geographic market, payroll or exposures have changed over the past year, make sure your new policies reflect these changes.

 Plan Ahead for Long-Term Savings

 10. Make sure your broad exposures are covered - and specific situations considered.
-Common policies all SMBs may need include general liability, professional liability and workers’ compensation.
+Common policies all small businesses may need include general liability, professional liability and workers’ compensation.
 Don’t overlook large areas of exposure that can be covered with policies.
 Similarly, bring up any specific risks your business might face.
 Ask your agent if these are covered under an existing policy, or if any specific endorsements might be beneficial.

 11. Be proactive.
 Implement common-sense measures to protect your business.
 Make a safety manual for employees.
 Password protect your Wifi network and electronic devices.
 Install a fire suppression system.
 When in doubt, ask your insurance agent.
 Your carrier might have tip sheets, trainings or even formal programs that will protect your business - and might make you eligible for a premium credit.

 12. Ask your agent about carrier discounts and how to bring down costs.
 Your agency may have tips to help you better manage risk or take advantage of carrier programs to earn credits on your next premium.
 Claims-free discounts, loss-prevention programs and group rates could all result in savings.